AJ-Acevedo/dotfiles/README.md

 dotfiles are like a programmer's toolbox.

-I am using macOS Big Sur 12.x and my preferred Linux distributions are Debian and Ubuntu 22.04.
+I am using macOS Monterey 12.x and my preferred Linux distributions are Debian and Ubuntu 22.04.

 For more information on dotfiles, checkout [dotfiles.github.io](http://dotfiles.github.io/)